 AI-driven data centers demand strategic planning.
 Siemon’s new Emerging AI Data Center Network Architectures and Applications Guide provides expert insights to help you navigate evolving infrastructure challenges.
 Download now to explore proven strategies for seamless AI deployment.

-Director of Sales Engineering – High-Speed Cable Assemblies, Siemon
+Director of Sales Engineering

 Ryan Harris is the Director of Sales Engineering with Siemon, headquartered in Watertown, CT.
 Ryan has over 12 years’ experience as a customer facing Sales Engineer supporting network equipment OEM’s, hyperscale end-users, ODM’s and system integrators with point-to-point cabling solutions.
 Specializing in deployment of server system connections in both data center and telecommunication environments.
-Having a strong understanding of Top-of-Rack applications and a track record of staying up to speed with emerging technologies, Ryan communicates technical benefits to provide best-in-class core DC and Edge solutions.
-With a goal to help Network Engineers understand their options to deploy systems on time and on budget with attention to detail and a strong customer service ethic.
+Having a strong understanding of Top-of-Rack applications and a track record of staying up to speed with emerging technologies Ryan communicates technical benefits to provide best-in-class core DC and Edge solutions.
+With a goal to help Network Engineers understand their options to deploy systems on-time and on budget with attention to detail and a strong customer service ethic.